-The MILXView platform was designed and developed to support internal research efforts, provide a viable and robust environment for clinical applications, and to meet the needs of the AEHRC.
-The AEHRC required a dedicated 3D medical imaging visualization platform which could be easily customized to deliver project-specific clinical applications, and met a diverse set of requirements that ranged from:
+The platform was designed and developed to support internal research efforts, provide a viable and robust environment for clinical applications, and to meet the needs of the AEHRC.
+The AEHRC required a dedicated 3D medical imaging visualization platform which could be easily customized to deliver project-specific clinical applications, and met a diverse set of requirements including:

 - small animal imaging.

 Each of these areas requires specific requirements and analysis methods.

 MILXView has a core framework, which includes viewer components and basic user interface such as slicing and zooming of 2D and 3D images.
 In addition to the core framework, MILXView has a large number of plug-in components, which can be loaded or unloaded as necessary, that add visualization, image analysis functions and complex image processing pipelines.

 MILXView is a standalone application, written in C++ on Linux and windows operating systems.
 It comprises: